 Services that are covered for you What you must pay when you get these services Preventive Dental Care (Covered services include the following.)
-Preventive dental • Oral exams - 2 every year \$0 copay for each oral exam.
+Preventive dental Oral exams - 2 every year \$0 copay for each oral exam.
 Prior Authorization may be required.
 Cleanings (prophylaxis) - 4 every year \$0 copay for each cleaning.
-Prior Authorization may be required . • Fluoride treatment - 1 every year \$0 copay for each fluoride treatment.
-Prior Authorization may be required . • Dental x-rays - Bitewing X-rays are limited to four films per calendar year.
+Prior Authorization may be required.
+Fluoride treatment - 1 every year \$0 copay for each fluoride treatment.
+Prior Authorization may be required.
+Dental x-rays - Bitewing X-rays are limited to four films per calendar year.
 Full mouth x-rays, including bitewing x-rays or a panorex, are payable once in a 5 year period. \$0 copay for dental x-rays per visit.
 Prior Authorization may be required.
-Comprehensive Dental Care (Covered services include the following.
-Comprehensive dental There is a plan benefit maximum of \$1,000 every year for comprehensive services.
+Comprehensive Dental Care (Covered services include the Comprehensive dental following.
+There is a plan benefit maximum of \$1,000 every year for comprehensive services.
 You are responsible for amounts beyond the benefit limit.
 Non-Routine Services - Unlimited non-routine services every year \$0 copay for each non-routine, after hours office visit.
 20% coinsurance for all other covered non-routine service.
-Prior Authorization may be required . • Diagnostic services - 2 every year \$0 copay for each diagnostic service.
-Prior Authorization may be required . • Restorative services - 1 every 12 to 60 months 20% coinsurance for each restorative service.
-Prior Authorization may be required . • Endodontics - Unlimited endodontic services every year 20% coinsurance for each endodontic service.
-Prior Authorization may be required .
+Prior Authorization may be required.
+O Diagnostic services - 2 every year \$0 copay for each diagnostic service.
+Prior Authorization may be required.
+Restorative services - 1 every 12 to 60 months 20% coinsurance for each restorative service.
+Prior Authorization may be required.
+Endodontics - Unlimited endodontic services every year 20% coinsurance for each endodontic service.
+Prior Authorization may be required.

-Services that are covered for you What you must pay when you get these services 0 Periodontics - Unlimited periodontic services every year 20% coinsurance for each non-surgical periodontic service.
+Services that are covered for you What you must pay when you get these services Periodontics - Unlimited periodontic services every year 20% coinsurance for each non-surgical periodontic service.
 50% coinsurance for each surgical periodontics service.
-Prior Authorization may be required .
-0 Extractions - Unlimited extractions every year 20% coinsurance for each non-surgical extraction.
+Prior Authorization may be required.
+Extractions - Unlimited extractions every year 20% coinsurance for each non-surgical extraction.
 50% coinsurance for each surgical extraction.
-Prior Authorization may be required .
-0 Prosthodontics, including dentures - 1 every 12 to 84 months 50% coinsurance for each prosthodontic service.
 Prior Authorization may be required.
-0 Oral/maxillofacial surgery - 1 every 12 to 60 months or per lifetime 50% coinsurance for each oral maxillofacial service.
+Prosthodontics, including dentures - 1 every 12 to 84 months 50% coinsurance for each prosthodontic service.
 Prior Authorization may be required.
-0 Other services - 1 every 6 to 60 months 50% coinsurance for other services.
-Prior Authorization may be required. members a dental serv completed as and exclusions apply.
-Before obtaining services, are advised to discuss their treatment options with a routine vices participating provider.
-Treatment must be started and I while covered by the plan during the plan year.
-The cost services not covered by the plan is the responsibility of the be receive by the pla a detailed Member S ental (i.e., Non-Medicare covered) dental services must ed from a participating provider in order to be covered an.
-For questions on how to find a provider, file a claim, l list of covered procedures, or for more information call Services at 1-855-565-9518 (TTY: 711) or visit us on our t www.wellcare.com/allwellAR .
+Oral/maxillofacial surgery - 1 every 12 to 60 months or per lifetime 50% coinsurance for each oral maxillofacial service.
+Prior Authorization may be required.
+Other services - 1 every 6 to 60 months 50% coinsurance for other services.
+Prior Authorization may be required.
+Limitations and exclusions apply.
+Before obtaining services, members are advised to discuss their treatment options with a routine dental services participating provider.
+Treatment must be started and completed while covered by the plan during the plan year.
+The cost of dental services not covered by the plan is the responsibility of the member.
+Supplemental (i.e., Non-Medicare covered) dental services must be received from a participating provider in order to be covered by the plan.
+For questions on how to find a provider, file a claim, a detailed list of covered procedures, or for more information call Member Services at 1-855-565-9518 (TTY: 711) or visit us on our website at www.wellcare.com/allwellAR .